TECHNICAL STANDARDS REGULATIONS & GUIDANCE NOTES

 Where an exit opens directly onto the street and is in normal use as an entrance an exit sign may not be required.

 |75mm high sign||Maximum viewing distance 7.5m|

 Escape lighting in accordance with B.S.
 5266: Part 1 shall be provided within:

-An escape lighting battery certificate shall be submitted to the City of London by a qualified electrical contractor with experience of battery installations, or other persons with the necessary experience deemed competent by the City of London.
+An escape lighting battery certificate shall be submitted to the City of London Corporation by a qualified electrical contractor with experience of battery installations, or other persons with the necessary experience deemed competent by the City of London Corporation.

 The certificate shall confirm that each escape lighting luminaire has been energised from the battery and installations are in full working order.

 Adequate artificial lighting shall be provided in all parts of the premises and escape routes.

 Switches for artificial lighting in external escape routes shall be marked EXTERNAL LIGHTING SWITCH in 5mm letters.